Muhammad Mahfuzur Rahman: Early life and education

 He was born on 1 December 1961 in Rajshahi district.
-He was a cadet of Jhenidah cadet college.
-In 1981 he graduated from Bangladesh Military Academy and was commissioned from 5th Long Course into the Corps of Infantry.
-He completed further studies in Staff College and Armed Forces War Course at Mirpur.
+He was a cadet of Jhenaidah Cadet College.
+In 1981 he graduated from Bangladesh Military Academy and was commissioned from the 5th Long Course into the Corps of Infantry.
+He completed further studies at Staff College and the Armed Forces War Course at Mirpur.
 He is a former adjutant general at army headquarters.

-He is a graduate of Defence Services Command and Staff College and Armed Forces War Course, Mirpur Bangladesh.
+He is a graduate of Defence Services Command and Staff College and Armed Forces War Course, Mirpur, Bangladesh.
 He is also an alumnus of National Defence College, India (New Delhi) and Royal College of Defence Studies, UK (London).
-He completed master's degrees in defence studies (MDS), war studies (MWS) and business administration (MBA).
-He has also obtained an M.Phil. from Madras University, India and PhD from Jahangirnagar University, Bangladesh.
+He completed master's degrees in defence studies (MDS), war studies (MWS), and business administration (MBA).
+He has also obtained an M.Phil. from Madras University, India, and a PhD from Jahangirnagar University, Bangladesh.

 He has edited a book, Indo-Bangladesh Trade Relations, and his second book, Non-Traditional Security Strategy for Addressing Trans-border Crime in Bangladesh, is awaiting publication.